France | Normandy | Adult Only

 Between sea and countryside… a subtle scent of aristocracy.
 Step into the atmosphere of a beautiful home brimming with French-style tradition.
 Discover its distinctive rooms shared between the chateau and the manor.

-Get ready for a day of rich history as you head out for a loop ride to nearby WWII sights and experience a 360 degree war documentary.
-The route includes Gold Beach, the “artificial invasion harbor” at Arromanches, and the German observation post at Longues sur Mer.
+Start the day visiting the colorful Bayeux tapestry, over 76 yards in length, embroidered with vivid illustrations of William the Conqueror’s conquest of England.
+Afterwards, get ready for another day of rich history as you head out for a loop ride to nearby WWII sights and experience a 360 degree war documentary.
+The route includes the “artificial invasion harbor” at Arromanches, and the German battery at Longues sur Mer.
 Later, spend more time in Bayeux and visit the many interesting shops and museums.
 Enjoy a marvelous farewell dinner, indulging in the region’s fine ‘surf & turf’ specialties.

 After breakfast, you will be transferred to Paris for your departure home.